 The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.

-All queries on the School's Application Form and recruitment process must be directed to the Admin Assistant to the Bursar.
+All queries on the School's Application Form and recruitment process must be directed to the Headmaster's PA.